-5.1 Checklist
+5.1 Checklists

-The checklist identifies the information that is required for DFHAD reports and provides a general outline for the report.
-A copy of the completed checklist (provided in the Agreement with UDFCD) should accompany the second draft and final submissions to ensure all pertinent materials have been included in the DFHAD report.
-A sample checklist accompanies these guidelines.
+The DFHAD Report Checklist identifies the information that is required for DFHAD reports.
+A copy of the completed DFHAD Report Checklist should accompany both the Draft and Final Submittals to ensure all pertinent materials have been included in the DFHAD report.